joortcom/DDIFI/README.md

-Then we show our method is **general** enough, and also applicable to any OOP languages that natively support multiple inheritance (e.g. C++, Python, Eiffel, etc.), or single inheritance languages that support default interface methods (e.g.
+Then we show our method is **general** enough, and also applicable to any OOP languages that natively support multiple inheritance (e.g. C++, Python, OCaml, Eiffel, etc.), or single inheritance languages that support default interface methods (e.g.
 Java, C# etc.), or single inheritance languages that support mixin (e.g. D).

 ### Keywords: